A friend told me today about the Native American archetype of hekoya. He described it as, “When the crowd goes right, the hekoya goes left.”

 End: sleeping in [redacted], New Orleans, Louisiana.

-- Wandered around New Orleans dresser in a couple’s costume: I was Draco Malfoy & Smidge was Dobby the House Elf.
+- Wandered around New Orleans dressed in a couple’s costume: I was Draco Malfoy & Smidge was Dobby the House Elf.

 - Drunk wandering is just as pointless as I remember.
 Trying to find that friend, avoiding places with covers, etc.